fvtt-fria-ligan/twilight2000-foundry-vtt/README.md

 - [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice) – Will give you beautiful 3D dice for each roll.

-- [Reverse Initiative Order](https://foundryvtt.com/packages/reverse-initiative-order) – Lets you reverse the initiative order in the combat tracker and add non-actor combat tokens (good for multiple initiatives).

-- [Year Zero Actions](https://foundryvtt.com/packages/alien-actions) – For a better overview of what actions have been taken in combat.
+- [Year Zero Engine: Combat](https://foundryvtt.com/packages/package/yze-combat) – Needed for card-based initiative combat.

 # 💬 Supported Languages

 - English
 - French
 - Swedish
+- Spanish

-You may help localize the game system in your language by translating the [language file](./lang/en.json).<br/>
+You may help localize the game system in your language by translating the [language file](./src/lang/en.yml).<br/>
-Head over the [GitLocalize page](https://gitlocalize.com/repo/7035) to start translating.
+or head over the [Weblate page](https://weblate.foundryvtt-hub.com/projects/t2k4e/main/) to start translating.

 # 🖼️ Previews